solid-sinusoid/gym-gz/docs/sphinx/installation/stable.rst

    pip install scenario

-Instead, if you are interested in gym-ignition, install the `gym-ignition <https://pypi.org/project/gym-ignition/>`_ package from PyPI:
+Instead, if you are interested in gym-gz, install the `gym-gz <https://pypi.org/project/gym-gz/>`_ package from PyPI:

 .. code-block:: bash

-   pip install gym-ignition
+   pip install gym-gz

 It will download and install also ``scenario`` since it depends on it.